What to expect after your root canal appointment.

 - Females are more likely to experience discomfort (65% vs. 35% for males).
 (Other studies have reported similar findings.)

 - Possibly the type of tooth receiving treatment is a factor.
-With this study, 50% of patients experienced moderate pain when a lower molar was treated vs. 35% for upper ones.
+In this study, 50% of patients experienced moderate pain when a lower molar was treated vs. 35% for upper ones.
 Lower numbers were associated with other types of teeth.
 (Not all studies have found tooth type to be a relevant factor.)

 Other studies have reported similar findings.